mahnve/slados/slados.markdown

 In the modern software development world, the new yardstick is measured in how agile you are.
 Are you're tired of being less agile than the others?
 SLADOS is for you!

-Other methodologies have shown admirable lapses of judgement in what they call agile, but with SLADOS the game changes completely.
+SLADOS är processernas motsvarighet till en dansk glass, det räcker inte med 3 kg glass och grädde i en strut stor som en vägkon, utan för att verkligen markera ett tydligt överflöd tjongar vi på en chokladboll på toppen.

 ## The Manifesto